AshLancer/QFG3-Fan-Patch/Readme 1.2A.md

 - Restored a cut event where you could sleep at the Monkey Village.
 - Restored several deaths and missing or unused death messages, specifically:

-  * Cast Summon Staff and then Trigger to blow yourself up
   * Steal from the Drummer too many times and get arrested
   * Anger the Guardian of the World Tree until it throws you out
   * Get killed by an Apeman on one of the Lost City screens
   * Get killed by the Demon in the Lost City
+  * [Wizard] Cast Summon Staff and then Trigger to blow yourself up
   * [Thief] Wait for the leopard to finish eating and then let him jump up and kill you
   * [Thief] Cross the rope at the waterfall with low agility on Medium or High Skill level
   * Starve to death (new animation!)